stefanos-larkou/random-walks/README.md

 1. Run `main.py` to launch the GUI.
 2. Configure the simulation parameters.
 3. Click on the "Run Simulations" button.
+4. The animation or static plot of the simulation will appear.

+### Executable
+1. Open RWalk.exe
+2. Configure the simulation parameters using the provided inputs.
+3. Click on the "Run Simulations" button.
-4. A new window will pop up with the animation or static plot of the simulation.
+4. The animation or static plot of the simulation will appear.

 ### Examples
 1. Open `animation_example.py` or `plot_examples.py`
 2. Configure the simulation parameters by adjusting the global variables.
 3. Run the script.
 4. A new window will pop up with the animation or static plot of the simulation.

-### Executable
-1. Open RWalk.exe

 ## Dependencies